HIV1 Integrase

 HIV-1 Integrase Recombinant

-Recombinant HIV1 Integrase is fused to a 6xHis tag at its C-terminus and purified by proprietary chromatographic technique.
+Recombinant HIV1 Integrase, with a molecular weight of 30kDa, is produced in E. coli.
+This protein is fused with a 6xHis tag at its C-terminus and purified using a proprietary chromatographic technique.

 Shipped with Ice Packs